Swarmchestrate/lib_comm/README.md

 #### Available Events

+- `entered` - When the agent successfully enters the network
+- `left` - When the agent successfully left the network
 - `peer:connected` - When a peer establishes a direct connection
 - `peer:disconnected` - When a peer disconnects
 - `peer:all_disconnected` - When all peers disconnect (triggers rejoin if enabled)